avstack-lab/avdev-sandbox/README.md

 ### Requirements
 This currently only works on a Linux distribution (tested on Ubuntu 20.04 and 22.04).
 It also only works with Python 3.8.
 [Poetry][poetry] must be installed on your system to handle the dependencies.

+#### Troubleshooting

+- If you install poetry but your systems says it is not found, you may need to add the poetry path to your path.
+On linux, this would be: `export PATH="$HOME/.local/bin:$PATH"`.
+I recommend adding this to your `.bashrc` or `.zshrc` file.
+- Through an ssh connection, poetry may have keyring issues.
+If this is true, you can run the following: `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`

 ### Installation
 The best way to get started is to run the following:
 ```